35 Best Things to Do in Nice, France

-Well, you’ve come to the right place.
-I live in Nice and during my time here, I have had the chance of exploring the city quite well.
+I have been living in Nice for over a year and during my time here, I have had the pleasure to explore the city and its surroundings quite well.

-In this guide, we’ll provide you with a comprehensive list of activities and attractions to explore during your stay in the beautiful city of Nice.
+In this guide, you will find a comprehensive list of activities in the beautiful city of Nice.

 Sunny day on the Promenade